-This section allows the city council of a third class city to submit a question to a vote of the people as an advisory referendum.
+This section allows the city council of Washington to submit a question to a vote of the people as an advisory referendum.
 If a majority of the voters vote in favor of the question, it shall be used only to indicate the preference of the voters and shall not have the force and effect of law.

-This section is identical to a provision of SS/SCS/HCS/HB 376 (2009) and SB 581 (2010).
+This section is similar to a provision of SS/SCS/HCS/HB 376 (2009) and SB 581 (2010).